 On your team you need to have people, who will work towards ensuring the highest quality of the delivery of services to Customer.
 Depending on the services and the industry, delivery can be perceived variously – it may be, for example, ensured through tracking progress and KPIs, managing budgets, people and projects.
 Even though the form of service might have changed because of Coronavirus outbreak, the essence of it remains the same.

 What is universal, and crucial in general, is maintaining a long-lasting relationship, in form of acting on feedback, catch-up meetings etc. Moreover, despite of the industry, in order to build a successful relationship with Customers, one needs to be well informed about various internal and external processes that affect such relationships.
-That cannot be done without excellent cooperation between various teams and departments within the company – i.a.
+You cannot do it without excellent cooperation between various teams and departments within the company – i.a.
 Delivery, Sales.
 It is what makes such communication possible.
-Without it, the work for the Customer could be affected.
+Lack of it could affect the work for the Customer.

 The foundation of trust

 What is important, is first setting a foundation of trust.
-Trust is a reciprocal behavior to what Customers receive and can’t be forced.
+Trust is a reciprocal behaviour to what Customers receive.
+None can forced it.
 How to achieve it?
 Building trust is a long-term process of bringing value to the customer and realizing this value.
 Trust means partnership.
 If we build trust, we can embed the gained knowledge and understanding of the customer strategy.

 One may say, that understanding the needs of both – Customers and various teams inside the company – lays at the bottom of all actions.
 Hence, building long-lasting relationships is the absolute core.
 How to do it effectively?

 Communication – go all out